 The main trail follows a series of logging roads and steep trails from a small school bus turnaround east of the Mount Si trailhead (960') for nearly 7 miles, switchbacking up to a section of clearcut (3200') between the summits of both Si and Teneriffe.
+There are great views on the upper part of the road just before it turns into a bootpatht.
 From there, the road cuts east to a 4200' saddle, and then another mile to the summit (4788').
 A more strenuous and challenging (and fun) scramble route follows a boot track up the SW ridge of the mountain, passing a beautiful (but probably somewhat seasonal) Kamikaze Falls.
+You can also approach Mount Teneriffe from the Mount Si trail as well and potentially peak-bag Dixie, Blowout and Crater Lake Peak as well.

 Getting ThereGo east from Seattle on I-90 and take Exit 31 to North Bend, continuing east on North Bend Way (the main drag through town).
 In a little less than a mile, turn left on Mount Si Road.
 Drive approximately 1.2 miles past the Mount Si trailhead to a school bus turnaround.
 On the left is a gated forest road.
 Park here, but don't block the gate or the turnaround, as you will more than likely get towed.

-Red TapeNo permits required, but remember the mountain is in the Mount Si Natural Resources Conservation Area, and subject to the rules and all - leave no trace, no overnight camping, careful with the flora and fauna, etc...
+Red TapeA Discovery Pass is required for this mountain so remember the mountain is in the Mount Si Natural Resources Conservation Area, and subject to the rules and all - leave no trace, no overnight camping, careful with the flora and fauna, etc...

 The NRCA was established in 1987 by the state legislature to protect outstanding geologic features, examples of old-growth forest, wildflower communities, and wildlife habitat.
 The 9,560 acres are managed by The Washington Department of Natural Resources (DNR), and include four mountain peaks – Mount Si, Mount Teneriffe, Green Mountain, and Little Si..